typescript-cheatsheets/react/README.md

 <!--END-SECTION:concurrent-->

 <!--START-SECTION:types-->
 # Troubleshooting Handbook: Types

-> ⚠️ Have you read [the TypeScript FAQ](https://github.com/microsoft/TypeScript/wiki/FAQ)?)
+> ⚠️ Have you read [the TypeScript FAQ](https://github.com/microsoft/TypeScript/wiki/FAQ?)
 Your answer might be there!

 Facing weird type errors?
 You aren't alone.
 This is the hardest part of using TypeScript with React.
 Be patient - you are learning a new language after all.
 However, the more you get good at this, the less time you'll be working _against_ the compiler and the more the compiler will be working _for_ you!

-Try to avoid typing with `any` as much as possible to experience the full benefits of typescript.
+Try to avoid typing with `any` as much as possible to experience the full benefits of TypeScript.
 Instead, let's try to be familiar with some of the common strategies to solve these issues.

 ## Union Types and Type Guarding